tyc/tyc.github.io/_posts/2017-10-04-SSH_permission_denied.markdown

 I used the web console via the DigitalOcean's dashboard to get access to ssh configuration

-Don't forget the restard the sshd so that it takes on the new configuration.
+Don't forget the restart the sshd so that it takes on the new configuration.

 {% highlight text %}
 sudo systemctl reload sshd